T-Rivers/Batch-NPI-Lookup/README.md

 # Batch-NPI-Lookup
-Look up batch NPI numbers using a formatted csv file and returns a csv file with information populated from National Plan and Provider Enumeration System (NPPES) api.
+Looks up batch NPI numbers using a formatted csv file and returns a csv file with information populated from National Plan and Provider Enumeration System (NPPES) api.